 Submarine Cable Map

-TeleGeography’s Submarine Cable Map has been updated for 2014.
-The latest edition depicts 285 cable systems that are currently active or due to enter service by 2015.
+TeleGeography’s Submarine Cable Map has been updated for 2015.
+The latest edition depicts 299 cable systems that are currently active, under construction, or expected to be fully-funded by the end of 2015.

 The map is printed on Yupo, a high quality synthetic material, and measures 36” x 50” (0.9144 m x 1.27 m).
 The map is available flat and shipped in a tube (recommended for framing or hanging on a wall) or folded (for more convenient storage and transportation).
 Heat mounting is not recommended.